j3k0/cordova-non-renewing-subscription/README.md

  * `verbosity`.
 Default to `store.INFO`.
 See the cordova purchase plugin for possible value.
  * `loadExpiryDate`.
 Default to a function that loads from localStorage.
 See the related section on how to load the subscription status on your server.
  * `saveExpiryDate`.
 Default to a function that saves to localStorage.
 See the related section on how to save the subscription status on your server.
+ * `dialog`.
+Holds UI options for the In-App Purchase dialog.
+   - `parent`.
+Default to `document.body`.
+Parent HTML element to which to attach the In-App Purchase dialog.

 #### nonRenewing.openSubscriptionManager()